This is Home: photographs of the Victoria Park Model Steam Boat Club

-When we stumbled across these beautiful black and white photos of the Victoria Park Model Steam Boat Club from 1949, we were curious to find out the story behind them.
-We discovered they were taken by Sidney Rogers on his Hasselblad no less, and we spoke to his son David John Rogers about his memories of growing up on Roman Road.
+Stumbling across these beautiful black and white photos of the Victoria Park Model Steam Boat Club from 1949, we were curious to find out the story behind them.
+Taken by Sidney Rogers on his Hasselblad no less, his son David John Rogers shares his memories of growing up on Roman Road.

 David John Rogers was born in Bethnal Green Hospital in 1953.
 His childhood memories of living and visiting here are still strong in his mind.

 ‘My parents [Sidney Rogers and Marie Kendall] got married in 1949.
 They met each other when they were working at The Ardath Tobacco Company, which was in Worship Street in Shoreditch.
 Dad worked in the publicity department and mum worked in payroll’, he said.

 ‘Because there was such a severe housing shortage after the war with all of the bombing, many people that got married had to live with their parents.
 They lived with my mum’s parents, the Kendalls, at 347 Roman Road.’
 This is where Rogers spent his infant years.
 You may know it more recently as the pet shop, Hounds of Bow.